woodenzen/Link-Stats/README.md

-# Example Plug-In for The Archive
+# ZK Link Stats Plug-In for The Archive

-This repository provides an example "Hello World" plug-in for [The Archive](https://zettelkasten.de/the-archive/).
-It includes the necessary folder and file structure along with helpful tips on handling releases.
+This repository provides the ZK Link Stats plug-in for [The Archive](https://zettelkasten.de/the-archive/).
+It includes the necessary folder and file structure along with helpful tips.

-## Getting Started

-To create your own plug-in:

-1. **Copy, clone, or fork this repository.**
-2. **Customize it to your needs.**
-3. **Build and test your plug-in.**
-4. **Share your plug-in with others.**

-### Customization

-- **Rename Your Plug-In**: Choose a name for your plug-in and update it in the manifest file.
-- **Set a Unique Identifier**: Define a unique identifier in the format `com.example.plugin-name` and specify it in the manifest file.
-Ensure the folder name matches this identifier, e.g., `com.example.plugin-name.thearchiveplugin`.
-Note: The Archive requires plug-ins to follow this naming convention.
+Creates a new note with a table showing the numebr of notes with the numebr of links.
+It shows the 10 notes with the most links.

+The user is prompted for a title
+The filename is made from the current timestamp
+A front matter is inserted at the top of the created note

+NB:

+The timestamp is precise to the minute
+The front matter structure is hardcoded

-## Development
+## Plug-in installation

-We recommend using The Archive's developer console for plug-in development.
-The console provides tools for debugging and configuring the manifest file options.

-For more details, check out the official [developer documentation](https://zettelkasten.de/the-archive/help/plugins/).

-## Releasing Your Plug-In

-The Archive plug-ins are distributed as folders with the extension `.thearchiveplugin`.
-To share your plug-in, package it in a zip file containing the plug-in folder and all associated files.

-### Release Steps

-1. **Update the Version**: Increment the plug-in version in the manifest file and commit your changes.
-2. **Zip the Plug-In Folder**: Compress the folder with the `.thearchiveplugin` extension.
-3. **Publish Your Release**: Add the zip file to your repository or create a release on GitHub with the zip file attached.
+download the zip file com.will.link.distrubition.thearchiveplugin.zip unzip it in a temporary folder double-click on the bundle com.will.link.distrubition.thearchiveplugin to install it alternatively to install it, you can copy the bundle com.will.link.distrubition.thearchiveplugin in the folder ~/Library/Application\ Support/TheArchive/Plugins/Installed enable the plug-in in "The Archive" application: in the toolbar menu, select Plug-Ins > Manage Plug-Ins... select the plug-in New Note with Timestamp and click the Enable button